Cycls/docs/index.md

 ## Generative UI

-**Generative UIs** are an upgrade in UI development, mirroring the rise of generative AI.
+**Generative UI** (User Interface) is simply when AI is constantly designing or improving user interfaces in response to dynamic user behavior.
+Generative UIs are an upgrade in UI development, mirroring the rise of generative AI.

-Generative UI is simply where AI designs or improves user interfaces, in contrast to the traditional manual approach by UI designers.
-AI generated UIs are constantly evolving to meet individual and contextual needs.

 ## Features
 With Sarya: